didin1453fatih/appointment-locking-system/README.md

 - **DTO Validation**: I use class-validator to validate incoming requests and ensure that the data is in the correct format before processing it.
 This helps prevent errors and ensures data integrity.
 Example at `create-appointment.dto.ts`.
 - **TypeORM for Sanitize Query**: I use TypeORM to sanitize queries and prevent SQL injection attacks.

-## Realtime appointment data synchronization
-1. **Web Socket Connection**: The frontend establishes a WebSocket connection to the backend using Socket.io.
-2. **Send Initial Data From Server when Connection Created**: When the WebSocket connection is established, the backend sends the initial appointment data to the frontend.
-3. **Listen for Updates**: The frontend listens for updates topics at hook `use-appointment-socket.ts` in Next.js such as:
-- `init-appointments`: This topic is used to send the initial appointment data when the WebSocket connection is established.
-- `update-appointments`: This topic is used to send the frontend when an appointment is updated.
-- `request-control`: This topic is used to notify the owner of the lock when a admin requests control of an appointment lock.
-- `request-control-approved`: This topic is used to notify the user who requested control of the lock when their request is approved.
-- `force-release-lock-request`: This topic is used to notify the owner of the lock when a admin requests force release of an appointment lock.
-- `force-release-lock-approved`: This topic is used to notify the user who requested force release of the lock when their request is approved.
-4. **Update UI**: When the frontend receives an update, it updates the UI accordingly, ensuring that the user sees the most current appointment data.

-## **Request Control Workflow**:

-1. **User Requests Control**: A user requests control of an appointment lock by calling the API endpoint `POST /appointment/:id/request-control`.
-2. **Check Only Admin Can Request Control**: The system checks if the user is an admin.
-If not, it returns an error.
-3. **Check Lock Exists**: The system checks if a lock exists for the appointment.
-If not, it returns an error.
-4. **Send To Owner Of Lock**: The system sends a request to the owner of the lock, asking them to release the lock via web socket.
-This websocket message send to the client with topic `request-control` this placed at file `use-appointment-socket.ts` in NextJS frontend.
-5. **Owner Accepts or Rejects**: The owner of the lock can accept or reject the request.
-6. **If Accepted**: If the owner accepts the request, it will hit the API endpoint `POST /appointment/:id/approve-request-control` to approve the request.
-The system will then update the lock to indicate that the user has control.
-7. **Send Notification**: The system sends a notification to the user who requested control, indicating that they have been granted control of the lock.
-It sends a websocket message with topic `request-control-approved` to the client.

-## **Force Release Workflow**:

-1. **User Requests Force Release**: A user requests a force release of an appointment lock by calling the API endpoint `POST /appointment/:id/force-release-lock-request`.
-2. **Check Only Admin Can Request Force Release**: The system checks if the user is an admin.
-If not, it returns an error.
-3. **Check Lock Exists**: The system checks if a lock exists for the appointment.
-If not, it returns an error.
-4. **Send To Owner Of Lock**: The system sends a request to the owner of the lock, asking them to release the lock via web socket.
-This websocket message send to the client with topic `force-release-lock-request` this placed at file `use-appointment-socket.ts` in NextJS frontend.
-5. **Owner Accepts or Rejects**: The owner of the lock can accept or reject the request.
-6. **If Accepted**: If the owner accepts the request, it will hit the API endpoint `POST /appointment/:id/force-release-lock-approve` to approve the request.
-The system will then release the lock.
-7. **Send Notification**: The system sends a notification to the user who requested force release, indicating that the lock has been released.
-It sends a websocket message with topic `force-release-lock-approved` to the client.

 ## Running the Backend System Locally
 ### Prerequisites